Encouraging Haiti’s entrepreneurial spirit

 Whatever the case, it’s clear that in order for Haiti to move forward – both individually and as a nation – the entrepreneurial spirit of its people needs to be encouraged.
 This is why, since the start, Haiti Partners has sought ways to support the people we work with in their efforts to improve their lives through entrepreneurship and, specifically, the creation of small businesses.

 To address the lack of capital available to Haitian entrepreneurs – like the parents of students at our schools – we organize village savings and loans groups (VSLs).
 These groups work entirely independent of outside support, encourage responsible saving, and provide significant amounts of capital to members.
-In two short years we’ve gone from one to eight groups with over 225 parents, staff and other community members engaged.
+In three short years we’ve gone from one group of 30 to over 500 parents, staff and other community members engaged.
 Tens of thousands of dollars have been lent, and repayment rates hold steady at about 98%.